jkrimmer/cyusb_linux/README.md

                     Cypress Semiconductor Corporation
                    CyUSB Suite For Linux, version 1.0.5
-                       Updated by Ho-Ro to use Qt5
+                       Updated by jkrimmer to use Qt6
                    ====================================

 Pre-requisites: